githubnext/copilot-workspace-user-manual/vscode.md

 Next you may be prompted as follows:
 1. If you do not currently have the repository for the session open in VS Code, you will be prompted to open a folder with the repository or to clone the repository in a fresh location.
-1. If you do have the correct repository open, but the current working tree has uncommitted or changes, you'll be asked what you want to do with them.
+1. If you do have the correct repository open, but the current working tree has uncommitted changes, you'll be asked what you want to do with them.

 Either way, once this is done, your local repository will be on a GitHub Copilot Workspace tracking branch with a `ghcw-session` prefix as you can see in the status bar.